 The West Branch Area School District has a differentiated model of Teacher Supervision and Professional Growth.
-Formal classroom observations as well as peer coaching are conducted as two facets of the plan in addition to Action Research.
+The plan includes: formal classroom observations, walk-through observations, peer coaching, and action research.

 Provide brief explanation for strategies not selected and how the LEA plans to address their incorporation.